yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 As you can see, there are various services running on the target host.
 Now let’s find **flag 1**.

-**HINT 1** : “User ‘bob’ might not have chosen a strong password.
+**HINT 1**: “User ‘bob’ might not have chosen a strong password.
 Try common passwords. (target1.ine.local)”

-So, when we read the HINT 1, we get the idea that we need to brute force the user “bob” to find the credentials, but what is the service?.
-Let’s try to access the website running on port 80, as we can see the http service is running on port 80 according to the **nmap results**.
+So, when we read HINT 1, we get the idea that we need to brute force the user “bob” to find the credentials, but what is the service?.
+Let’s try to access the website running on port 80, as we can see the HTTP service is running on port 80 according to the **nmap results**.

 ![f84947b3666c04c94047e2b0d68ea897.png](resources/f84947b3666c04c94047e2b0d68ea897.png)

-As we can see, the website is running on port 80 and this is a Microsoft IIS httpd 10.0 server running on port 80, which could be potentially vulnerable if the “**WebDAV**” service is not configured correctly.
+As we can see, the website is running on port 80, and this is a Microsoft IIS httpd 10.0 server running on port 80, which could be potentially vulnerable if the “**WebDAV**” service is not configured correctly.

 ## **1\.
 Vulnerable IIS service**